 The Father’s Day WARRIOR Fun Run is an important event that works with our IMP Graduates, the Australian Indigenous Community, and men’s groups to promote and celebrate what it is to be a good man and father.
 It is a fun, family orientated and inclusive event open to everyone, from all backgrounds and of all ages, and it is a critical event for our Foundation to help it to raise funds to support and grow our work.

-The second annual Father’s Day WARRIOR Fun Run will be held on Sunday 4 September 2016 and our long-term vision is for the event to become one of Australia’s most iconic and important running events.
+The fifth annual Father’s Day WARRIOR Fun Run will be held on Sunday 1 September 2019 and our long-term vision is for the event to become one of Australia’s most iconic and important running events.

 Your support will help change lives and recognise the important role men play in families and communities.